-Recognition of the counties completing the requirements for each level will be recognized in the state pageant book with award checks mailed to the county treasurer or designated county officer following state pageant.
+Recognition of the counties completing the requirements for each level will be recognized in the State Competition Book with award checks mailed to the county treasurer or designated county officer following the state competition.
 Each county is responsible for the distribution/handling of the earned incentive money.

-PLEASE NOTE: If a county has ANY outstanding invoices, including late fees, they will be deducted.
+PLEASE NOTE: If a county has ANY outstanding invoices, including late fees, they will be deducted from the Incentive check.